CodeinIP/CodeinIP/README.md

 <h1 align="center">Hi 👋, I'm Inder Pal</h1>
-<h3 align="center">A passionate frontend developer from Himachal Pradesh, India. <br/> Aiming to leverage the proven knowledge of web
+<h3 align="center">A passionate frontend developer from Himachal Pradesh, India. <br/> Looking forward to joining a company
-development.
-Looking forward to joining a company where I will be able to contribute towards individual and company growth. </h3>
+where I will be able to contribute towards individual and company growth. </h3>